Send Self-Destructing Messages To Your Minions With Burn Note

 When my minion gets the link, they can open the message.
 The countdown to destruction does not start until they open it.

 So far, so good.
 When the message is opened, it looks something like this:

 Since I chose “short phrases“, it is shown a few words at a time and cannot be copied easily, outside of several precisely timed screenshots.

 My minion is particularly vigilant, so they will click “BURN IT” the moment they are done reading.
 This way no nefarious members of the public will get a chance to read it, and they can commence the operation – meeting me for lunch downtown.

 Okay, so my personal mission isn’t as secret as I let on.
 It’s still a cool site though, isn’t it?

 If you need to securely send a message over the Internet never use email or IM.
 They simply weren’t designed to be secure forms of communication, and could easily end up in the wrong hands.
 That’s why I’m glad Burn Note exists.
 It lets me send messages over email without leaving a long-term record of the contents.

-If you’re concered about the security of Burn Note itself, check out the Burn Note FAQ page.
+If you’re concered about the security of Burn Note itself, check out the Burn Note FAQ page [No Longer Available].
 It nicely outlines when and how your messsages are deleted and is well worth a read if you want to rely on the service for serious, non-lunch related missions.

 Do you know of other services for sending secure messages?
 If so, share them in the contents below.
 Also, please don’t tell my wife I’m referring to her as my minion now.